PURPOSES AND AIMS OF THE ORDER

 All these offices are operational, conferring substantial administrative responsibilities; they are not honorary titles.
 The normal term of office is four years, which may be renewed, subject always to the holder carrying out his/her tasks appropriately and effectively.
 Suitable candidates for each post are suggested by the immediate superior and submitted to those in higher positions and the Grand Magisterium for final approval.

-The Order currently has 52 Lieutenancies: 24 in Europe, 15 in the US and Canada, 5 in Latin America and 6 in Australia and the Far East.
-At present, the total number of active Members in the Order is around 23,000.
+The Order currently (2014) has 56 Lieutenancies and 6 Magistral Delegations (Lieutenancies in the process of formation): 5 in Eastern Europe, 26 in Western Europe, 15 in the US and Canada, 7 in Latin America, 1 in South Africa, and 8 in Australia and the Far East.
+The total number of active Members in the Order is around 30,000.